-In every alcove where we stopped, Julio would explain a little more about the inner workings of the mine, but I couldn't take my mind off my breath.
+In every nook where we stopped, Julio would explain a little more about the inner workings of the mine, but I couldn't take my mind off my breath.

 The assistant guide relayed the message to Julio, and I confirmed my wish to make an early exit.

-I noticed that regardless of how filthy they were exiting the mine, the miners cleaned themselves up with incredible care before descending into town.
+I noticed that regardless of how filthy they were exiting the mine, the miners cleaned themselves up with great care before descending into town.

 Two hours passed, and I was starting to worry.
 Where was the group?
 Were they okay?
-Do Julio's tours normally spend so much time inside the mine?
+Do Julio's tours usually spend so much time inside the Potosí silver mine?

 The City of Potosí became a World Heritage Site in 1987.